 - The College unconditionally reserves the right to inspect all portions of rooms at times convenient to its staff and to require compliance with housing policies.
 Needed repairs should be reported to the Resident Manager immediately.

-- It is mandatory for residents to attend meetings called by the Resident Manager.
+- It is mandatory for residents to attend meetings called by the Resident Manager and/or the Director of Student Services.
 These meetings are kept to a minimum and, when called, are of importance to all residents.

 - Children (immediate family members only) visiting a housing resident must be under the supervision of the resident being visited at all times.